Program Details

 • This attestation form may also be used to document fuels that are exported outside of Nova Scotia or used exclusively in aviation or marine applications.
 Other documentation deemed acceptable by the verification body may also be used.

-Further details about auctions are available in the resources below:
+Further details about auctions are available in the resources:

 June 10, 2020